beego/beedoc/en-US/mvc/controller/router.md

 - Any(rootpath string, f FilterFunc)
 - Handler(rootpath string, h http.Handler)

-	these function is the same as mentioned earlier
+	these functions are the same as mentioned earlier

 - Namespace(ns ...*Namespace)